- Product wise

 Supported by wide distribution network & panel of well-trained personnel, we are noted as the cardinal manufacturer and exporter of Neutral Earthing Transformer.
 Our expert procuring agent procures supreme quality components and materials from certified vendors of the market for manufacturing these earthing transformers in compliance with industrial standards.
-Perfect for providing possibility for neutral earthing, Neutral Earthing Transformer is widely used to create a neutral point in a three-phase system.
+Perfect for providing possibility for neutral earthing, this transformer is widely used to create a neutral point in a three-phase system.

 - Rust proof finish

 - Easy installation

 Neutral Earthing transformers are normally provided in 3-phase system, which is without neutral and earth fault protection.

 It has zig-zag (interstar) winding to achieve the required zero phase impedance.
 In addition an auxiliary winding can also be provided to meet the requirement of auxiliary power supply.

 ONAN / ONAF cooling with conventional pressed steel radiators.
 The range includes up to 33 KV systems and as per the site requirements.

 A Earthing ( zigzag ) transformer is a special purpose transformer with a zigzag or 'interconnected star' winding connection, such that each output is the vector sum of two phases offset by 120°.

 Its applications are for the creation of a missing neutral connection from an un-grounded, 3-phase system to permit the grounding of that neutral to an earth reference point and also harmonic mitigation, as it can suppress triplet (3rd, 9th, 15th, 21st, etc.) harmonic currents, to supply 3-phase power as an auto transformer (serving as the primary and secondary with no isolated circuits), and to supply non-standard phase-shifted 3-phase power.